vito8916/supabase-nextjs-starter-template/README.md

 - products

 These tables are required for the app to work.
 But you can add more tables as you need.
 Only the `profiles` table is required for the app to work.
-Products and user_logins are optional. but keep in mind that you will have to remove the code related to them.
+Products is optional. but keep in mind that you will have to remove the code related to it.

+I Highly recommend you to run the `supabase/schema.sql` into the SQL Editor in Supabase Dashboard.

 ## Supabase Auth Email Configuration